JooelMan/JooelMan/README.md

 ### Hi there 👋

 #### About me
-- :mortar_board: 2nd year computer science student at Aalto University
+- :mortar_board: 3rd year computer science student at Aalto University

-- :man_technologist: teaching assistant on 'Databases' course
+- :man_technologist: working as a software developer for Polycon

-- 🌱 currently learning full stack development and computer networks
+- 🌱 currently learning Information security and ML

 <!--
 **JooelMan/JooelMan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.